rvsrvs/learn-swift/README.md

 ### NEVER USE OUTSIDE OF MIXED IMPERATIVE/FUNCTIONAL CODEBASES

 - functions that return or accept `Void` - Void-returning (or accepting) functions, by construction, can only be used to accomplish side-effects.
 The type system has specific capabilities to handle side-effects in more efficient functional ways, so Void-returning functions should be avoided.
 E.g. if you return Void because you are dispatching an asynchronous operation, you should look at Combine or SwiftNIO and return a Future instead, if you are returning Void from a setter, you should consider the functional alternatives that allow chained application or, even better, move to using immutable objects that are constructed correctly to begin with.
 (For brevity, I'll refer to functions which return _or accept_ Void henceforward as "Void-returning".)
+The only exception to this is that it can be a performance optimization to use `inout` parameters which result in Void returns (see below).
 - `Array.forEach` -`forEach` is used to perform Void-returning functions on Sequence types.
 It is itself a Void-returning function and therefore falls under the guideline of things to avoid for both what it does and what it returns.
 This should be avoided except for instances of interacting with imperative code.
 - `PassthroughSubject` from Combine.
 You use PassthroughSubject in order to invoke its `send` function, which is a Void-returning function and therefore indicative of an imperative-only interface.
 In a pure functional codebase this is not needed.
 It is there to connect the imperative and functional parts of your codebase.